-NMOS works with SMPTE ST 2110 output streams and SMPTE ST 2022-6 & ST 2110 input streams only.

-- To support uncompressed IP SMPTE ST 2022-6 / 2110 inputs for NMOS, this input type must have been configured.
-See Configuring Uncompressed IP SMPTE ST 2022-6 / 2110 Inputs, on page 85.
-This also includes respecting all prerequisites for uncompressed IP SMPTE ST 2022-6 / 2110 inputs. - To support uncompressed IP SMPTE ST 2110 outputs for NMOS, this output type must have been configured.
-See Configuring Head Streaming, on page 86.
-This also includes respecting all prerequisites for uncompressed IP SMPTE ST 2110 outputs. - NMOS is not a licensed feature, however SMPTE ST 2022-6 / 2110 inputs and SMPTE ST 2110 outputs are licensed features that are required to use NMOS.
-Ensure the following licenses are activated: - KIP-OPT-UCIP-OUT and Rivermax license to support uncompressed IP SMPTE ST 2110 Outputs. - KIP-OPT-UCIP and Rivermax license to support uncompressed IP SMPTE ST 2022-6 / 2110 inputs.
+- NMOS works with SMPTE ST 2110 output streams and SMPTE ST 2110 input streams only. - To support uncompressed IP SMPTE ST 2110 inputs for NMOS, this input type must have been configured.
+See Configuring Uncompressed IP SMPTE ST 2110 Inputs, on page 83.
+This also includes respecting all prerequisites for uncompressed IP SMPTE ST 2110 inputs. - To support uncompressed IP SMPTE ST 2110 outputs for NMOS, this output type must have been configured.
+See Configuring Head Streaming, on page 85.
+This also includes respecting all prerequisites for uncompressed IP SMPTE ST 2110 outputs. - SMPTE ST 2110-30 head output streams are only supported with SMPTE ST 2110-30 input streams.
+Only silence will be heard when SMPTE ST 2110-30 outputs are used to monitor a non-SMPTE ST 2110-30 input stream. - The audio profile for the SMPTE ST 2110-30 head audio output is fixed at 16 channels, 125us, L24, 48kHz.
+If the input stream has a different channel count (for example, 2 or 8), it will be remapped to 16 channels and the unused channels will be silent. - NMOS is not a licensed feature, however SMPTE ST 2110 inputs and SMPTE ST 2110 outputs are licensed features that are required to use NMOS.
+Ensure the following licenses are activated: - KIP-OPT-UCIP-OUT and Rivermax license to support uncompressed IP SMPTE ST 2110 Outputs. - KIP-OPT-UCIP and Rivermax license to support uncompressed IP SMPTE ST 2110 inputs.

-See Enabling Options, on page 82.
+See Enabling Options, on page 80.
 Obtain license keys if necessary from Grass Valley.
-See Grass Valley Technical Support, on page 128.
+See Grass Valley Technical Support, on page 126.